National Landscape: Legal status and organisation

 In the National Planning Policy Framework (March 2012), the government stated that AONBs and national parks have equal status when it comes to planning decisions on landscape issues.
 Two of the AONBs (the Cotswolds and the Chilterns), which extend into a large number of local authority areas, have their own statutory bodies, known as conservation boards.
-In 2019 the Glover Report made various recommendations regarding the future of AONBs – the report's 'central proposal' being to bring National Parks and AONBs together as part of one 'family of national landscapes' – but as at 1 November 2020 the government has yet to respond to those recommendations.
-However, the Cotswolds Conservation Board announced in September 2020 that they were re-styling the area name and it is now known as the Cotswolds National Landscape.
+In 2019, the Glover Report made various recommendations regarding the future of AONBs – the report's 'central proposal' being to bring National Parks and AONBs together as part of one 'family of national landscapes'.
+Following the report the Cotswolds Conservation Board announced in September 2020 that they were re-styling the area name and it is now known as the Cotswolds National Landscape.
+The UK Government later accepted the report's recommendation for the AONBs in England to use "National Landscape".

 All English and Welsh AONBs have a dedicated AONB officer and other staff.
 As required by the CRoW Act, each AONB has a management plan that sets out the characteristics and special qualities of the landscape and how they will be conserved and enhanced.
-The AONBs are collectively represented by the National Association for Areas of Outstanding Natural Beauty (NAAONB), an independent registered charity acting on behalf of AONBs and their partners, which uses the slogan "Landscapes for Life".
+The AONBs are collectively represented by the "National Landscapes Association", previously the "National Association for Areas of Outstanding Natural Beauty" (NAAONB), an independent registered charity in England and Wales acting on behalf of AONBs and their partners, which had used the slogan "Landscapes for Life".

-AONBs in Northern Ireland was designated originally under the Amenity Lands (NI) Act 1965; subsequently under the Nature Conservation and Amenity Lands (NI) Order 1985.
+AONBs in Northern Ireland are designated under separate legislation, originally under the Amenity Lands (NI) Act 1965; later replaced by the Nature Conservation and Amenity Lands (NI) Order 1985.'
+The Northern Ireland Environment Agency (part of the Department of Agriculture, Environment and Rural Affairs of the Northern Ireland Executive) is responsible for designating AONBs in Northern Ireland, and facilitates their management.'

-On 22 November 2023, following a 2022 Landscapes Review policy paper by Julian Glover, the AONBs in England and Wales adopted the National Landscapes name, and are in the process of rebranding.
+On 22 November 2023, following a 2022 Landscapes Review policy paper by Julian Glover, the AONBs in England and Wales adopted the National Landscapes name, and subsequently rebranded.
 The name "area of outstanding natural beauty" is still the designated legal term.
 The review did not extend to Northern Ireland, and its AONBs did not adopt the new name.